No, you only need to list valuables that you want insuring under this policy.

 Bicycles can be left securely unattended for a maximum of 18 hours at a time.
 If a bicycle is left for more than 18 hours, it is no longer covered for theft.

-If you are transporting your own bikes on or in a car, you would be covered for accidental damage and theft (if you adhere to our security criteria).
+If you transport your own bikes on or in a car, you are covered for accidental damage and theft (if you adhere to our security criteria).

-If you hand your bike over to a courier company or common carrier, we would cover the bike for accidental damage so long as the bike is securely packed and you have a receipt for the transit.
-We would not cover the bike for theft though.
+If you hand your bike over to a courier company or common carrier, we will cover it for accidental damage as long as it is securely packed in a bike box and you have a receipt for the transit.
+However, we will not cover it for theft.

-If you fly with your bike, we would cover it for theft and accidental damage.
-The same rules apply; it must be securely packed, with a receipt as proof of transit.
-If your bike is lost or stolen whilst in the care of the airline, we would cover this so long as you report it to the airline within 72hrs of discovering the loss.
+If you fly with your bike, we will cover it for theft and accidental damage.
+The same rules apply; it must be securely packed in an approved Bike Box, with a receipt as proof of transit.
+If your bike is lost or stolen whilst in the care of the airline, we would cover this so long as you report it to the airline within 72 hours of discovering the loss.

 Yes.
 Under our Pedal Cover product, you are covered for up to £2m within Europe for up to 60 days (limited to 30 whilst cycling).